*All times are listed in Pacific Time

 UCLA is widely recognized as a leader in campus sustainability.
 Join this tour to see the “green roof” at the Court of Sciences Student Center, which is LEED Gold-certified; solar-powered smart EV chargers that are part of the Smart Grid Energy Research Center living laboratory project; and other highlights.
 Learn how to save green by going green and how to get involved in on-campus sustainability.

-Also offered at 11:00 a.m. on Saturday.
+Also offered at 11:00 a.m.
+Saturday.

 11:00 AM